ranranrunforit/Agents/sidekick_personal_coworker/README.md

-This project develops a chatbot application using Gradio, designed to execute tasks based on user requests and predefined success criteria.
+This project develops a chatbot application using Gradio, designed to execute tasks based on user requests, leverage tools, and self-correct to meet predefined success criteria.
 The system integrates various tools and an internal evaluation mechanism to ensure effective and self-correcting operation.

 The core components and functionalities of the Sidekick project include:
 * **Gradio User Interface:** The `app.py` file sets up a Gradio-based web interface, featuring a chatbot display, input fields for user messages and success criteria, and buttons for initiating tasks ("Go!") and resetting the conversation.